KSP-RO/RealismOverhaul/RealismOverhaul/Readme_RO.txt

 INSTALL:
 1. Install required mods, updating as necessary
-2. Remove any existing RealismOverhaul or RedAV8R folder in KSP/GameData/
+2. Remove any existing RealismOverhaul or RedAV8R or SFJBRealEngines folder in KSP/GameData/
 3. Unzip this archive to KSP/GameData.
 4. Pick and install an engine configs pack (see below)
 ========================================